Case Study: Employer Access and Partnerships

 Connections can be made to diverse student clubs/organizations/fraternities for the employer to connect with as well as with offices on campus such as the accessibility office to help spread the word and encourage diverse students to apply.

 The career services office can assist diverse students with the questions surrounding the job/internship search.
-However, the students’ information would be held in confidence between the counselor and the students.
 The career services office should not identify or refer individual students to an employer as it could expose the educational institution to potential liability.

 Finally, being proactive and managing expectations will help to avoid this scenario.
 Familiarizing faculty and campus offices, including the development and alumni offices, with the NACE Principles for Ethical Professional Practice along with the career services office’s recruitment guidelines/policies can help to avoid the situation.
 Additionally, set expectations with employers individually, through the office’s web pages and marketing materials, and through employer partner meetings.
 If the campus has multiple career services offices, having consistent policies in how you accommodate employers’ needs will also help manage expectations.